Goll Woods State Nature Preserve

 Goll Woods State Nature Preserve is a 321 acre nature preserve in western Fulton County, Ohio, near Archbold.
 It has been designated a National Natural Landmark for its oak–hickory forest.

 History

-It is named after Peter and Catherine Goll, who moved to America from Grand Charmont, France in 1836.
-The Goll family descendants loved the big trees and guarded the woods against of timber operators for several generations.
+It is named after Peter and Catherine Goll, who moved to America from Grand-Charmont, France in 1836.
+The Goll family descendants loved the big trees and guarded the woods against timber operators for several generations.
 The State of Ohio established the nature preserve in 1969.